BroadbandForum/usp/specification/mtp/stomp/index.md

 4. Subscribe to a Destination
 5. Send USP Records

-**R-STOMP.0** - USP Endpoints utilizing STOMP clients for message transport MUST support the `STOMPConn:1` and `STOMPController:1` data model profiles.
+**R-STOMP.0** - USP Agents utilizing STOMP clients for message transport MUST support the `STOMPConn:1` and `STOMPController:1` data model profiles.

-**R-STOMP.1** - USP Endpoints utilizing STOMP clients for message transport SHOULD support the `STOMPAgent:1` and `STOMPHeartbeat:1` data model profile.
+**R-STOMP.1** - USP Agents utilizing STOMP clients for message transport SHOULD support the `STOMPAgent:1` and `STOMPHeartbeat:1` data model profile.

 ## Handling of the STOMP Session

 When exchanging USP Records across STOMP MTPs, each USP Endpoint establishes a communications session with a STOMP server.
 These STOMP communications sessions are expected to be long lived and are reused for subsequent exchange of USP Records.
 A STOMP communications session is established using a handshake procedure as described in "Connecting a USP Endpoint to the STOMP Server" section below.
 A STOMP communications session is intended to be established as soon as the USP Endpoint becomes network-aware and is capable of sending TCP/IP messages.

-When a STOMP communications session is no longer necessary, the STOMP connection is closed by the STOMP client sending a `DISCONNECT` frame (see "Handling Other STOMP Frames" section below).
+When a STOMP communications session is no longer necessary, the STOMP connection is closed by the STOMP client, preferably by sending a `DISCONNECT` frame (see "Handling Other STOMP Frames" section below).

 ### Connecting a USP Endpoint to the STOMP Server